 Malware may leave some telltale signs on your device.
 Be on the lookout for these issues.

-You’re blasted with ads: Ads are a fact of life on the internet, but be wary if you notice unusually invasive ads or seemingly random pop-ups.
+Ads are a fact of life on the internet, but be wary if you notice unusually invasive ads or seemingly random pop-ups.
 This could be a malware indicator, or it may be a browser hijacker.
+Tap or click here to identify and deal with browser hijackers on your computer.

-Data use spikes: Some malware apps have been known to use up your internet data.
-You may notice a curious jump in data usage even though you haven’t changed your phone-use habits.
+Some malware apps have been known to use up your internet data.
+You may notice a curious jump in data usage even though you haven’t changed your phone habits.

-A new tactic is for malware apps to install themselves and then disappear.
+A new tactic is for malware apps to install themselves, then disappear.
 Those leave a telltale blank spot in your app drawer.

 How to remove a malware app on Android